-STATEMENT BY DIRECTORS PURSUANT TO SECTION 169(15) OF THE COMPANIES ACT, 1965
+STATEMENT BY DIRECTORS PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT, 2016

-We, Yeoh Chong Keng and Yip Jian Lee, two of the Directors of Tokio Marine Life Insurance Malaysia Bhd., state that, in the opinion of the Directors, the financial statements set out on pages 13 to 90 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2013 and of its financial performance and cash flows for the financial year ended on that date in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965.
+We, Leong Kam Weng and Chuah Sue Yin, two of the Directors of Tokio Marine Life Insurance Malaysia Bhd., state that, in the opinion of the Directors, the financial statements set out on pages 19 to 94 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2016 and financial performance of the Company for the financial year ended 31 December 2016 in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia.

-Signed on behalf of the Board of Directors in accordance with their resolution dated 27 March 2014.
+Signed on behalf of the Board of Directors in accordance with their resolution dated 24 March 2017.